-Independent hotels, hostels, and inns of a certain size have certain requirements that shape how they evaluate technology, such as their hotel’s booking engine.
+Independent hotels, hostels, and inns of a certain size have specific requirements that shape how they evaluate technology, such as their hotel booking engine.
 Pricing is often paramount, which is why smaller properties prioritize affordable solutions with only the necessary functionality — and nothing more.
 There’s no budget to pay for extra features that will never be used.
 It’s much more impactful for smaller independents to customize a technology stack that fits a hotel’s unique situation.

 The booking engine must be accurate and play nice with other tech, because small hotels rarely have the extra resources to absorb any availability-related issues.
 Without near-real-time synchronization, the booking engine doesn’t have the latest availability and overbookings can occur.

 Integration also extends to how the booking engine appears on your website.
 The best systems perfectly match the rest of your site.
 The colors match and the font is the same.
 The calendar feels on-brand.
 The experience feels modern and trustworthy.
 The last thing you want to do is give a potential guest a reason to book elsewhere; an on-brand booking flow gives the confidence to complete the reservation.